Diet for High Cholesterol

 3. Eat an abundance of fruits and vegetables; 2 vegetables at lunch and 2 at supper; eat 2-3 fruits everyday; eat fruit as nutritious snacks.

 4. Eat adequate amounts of omega-3 fatty acids; which are found naturally in darker fish such as salmon & tuna and ground flax seed.
 There are

 now omega-3 containing foods on the market such as omega-3 eggs, cheese, yogourt, milk and ice cream.

 5. Eat lower glycemic index foods.
 These foods will help you lose weight, lower your bad cholesterol (LDL) and increase your good cholesterol

 (HDL).
 The Internet is a great source of information.
-Do a search for “glycemic index”.
+Click here to download our Glycemic Index PDF

 6. Regular physical activity.
 Do 30 minutes/day; walking is great!